wp-plugins/skype-online-status/readme.txt

 - More translations!
 Read [translation instructions](http://svn.wp-plugins.org/skype-online-status/trunk/languages/language-support.txt "Skype Online Status translation instructions") (also included in the latest package) for more info.
 - Skypecasts widgets !
 - Skype-like button theme wizard...
-- Upload your own button/template file
+- Upload your own button/template files
 - integration with WP user system (skype field on the Profile page, ++)
-- Get XML online status (and local time?)
+- Get XML online status (and local time, possible?)

 = Bugs =

-Please report anything you find on [Skype Online Status Google Group](http://groups.google.com/group/wp-skype-online-status "Skype Online Status Google Group").
+Please report anything you find on [WordPress Support &raquo; Skype Online Status](http://wordpress.org/tags/skype-online-status "WordPress Support &raquo; Skype Online Status")

+When reporting bugs, please describe as carefully as possible and provide information like the version number of the plugin, WordPress and - if relevant - server security settings, PHP and MySQL version.
 Provide as much related info as you can, so we can reproduce the error...
 And fix it :)

 = Known issues =